List of former zoos and aquariums: Walk in the Wild

 Walk in the Wild was located in what is now the city of Spokane Valley, Washington, United States, but which was an unincorporated area of Spokane County at the time.
 It operated from 1972 to 1995, becoming the second zoo to fail in the area after Manito (above) in 1932.
 Attendance peaked in the early 1990s, and the zoo even included rare snow leopards for a time.
 Nevertheless, there were financial and public relations struggles throughout its history, and it closed after failing to get enough funding from the county and donations.
 The grounds were turned into Mirabeau Point Park and a local YMCA.

-Wanneroo Lion Park

-Wanneroo Lion Park, formerly Bullen's African Lion Safari Park, was an open-range zoo in Carabooda, in the north of Perth, Western Australia.
-It operated for 17 years, between 1971 and 1988.

-Wassenaar Zoo

-Wassenar Zoo (or Dierenpark Wassenaar) was just off the highway from Amsterdam to The Hague in Wassenaar, Netherlands, about 5 km from the Hague.
-The zoo was opened in 1937 and closed on 1 December 1985.
-The buildings were abandoned but still standing as of 2010.

 Wheeler Park Zoo

 Wheeler Park Zoo was located in Oklahoma City, Oklahoma, United States.
 Park land was donated to the city in 1902 by James B. Wheeler.
 A local man donated a deer to the park, and other donations in the form of pets and wild-caught animals followed.
 The resulting menagerie was first called "the zoo" by the Daily Oklahoman on August 19, 1903.
 The zoo had problems with flooding, and the animals were eventually moved to a new facility in Lincoln Park in 1920.